 Some other ideas for events include:

-Last but not least, have a bit of fun by hosting a good old fashioned Easter Egg hunt for your customers, it’ll demonstrate goodwill and generosity which equals boosted loyalty.
-All you have to do is hide an abundance of little chocolate eggs around your premises and remember to make sure there’s enough for everyone to find, then you’re good to go.
+Last but not least, have some fun by hosting a good old-fashioned Easter Egg hunt for your customers.
+It’ll demonstrate goodwill and generosity, which equals boosted loyalty.
+All you have to do is hide an abundance of little chocolate eggs around your premises and remember to make sure there’s enough for everyone to find.
+Then, you’re good to go.

-An Easter Egg hunt doesn’t need to cost you much either and you’ll be showcasing your store and products while you’re at it - win, win.
+An Easter Egg hunt doesn’t need to cost you much either and you’ll be showcasing your store and products while you’re at it – it’s a win-win.

-Did you know almost half of consumers would abandon a purchase if they couldn’t pay the way they wanted to?
-Don’t let your payment systems cost you sales over Easter or any other time of the year.
+Did you know that almost half of consumers would abandon a purchase if they couldn’t pay the way they wanted to?
+Don’t let your payment systems cost you sales over Easter, or any other time of the year.